-- A Conflict of Interest Code has been updated and adopted by the City Council and the Community Development Agency pursuant to Government Code §87300 et seq.
-Copies of this Code are filed with the City Clerk.
-Pursuant to the adopted Conflict of Interest Code, members serving on the Planning Commission are required to file a Statement of Economic Interest with the City Clerk to disclose personal interest in investments, real property and income.
+- A Conflict of Interest Code has been updated and adopted by the City pursuant to Government Code §87300 et seq.
+Copies of the conflict of interest code are filed with the city clerk.
+Pursuant to the adopted Conflict of Interest Code, members serving on the Complete Streets Commission, Housing Commission, and Planning Commission are required to file a Statement of Economic Interest with the city clerk to disclose personal interest in investments, real property and income.
 This is done within 30 days of appointment and annually thereafter.
-A statement is also required within 30 days after leaving office. - If a public official has a conflict of interest, the Political Reform Act may require the official to disqualify himself or herself from making or participating in a governmental decision, or using his or her official position to influence a governmental decision.
-Questions in this regard may be directed to the City Attorney.
+A statement is also required within 30 days after leaving office. - If a public official has a conflict of interest, the Political Reform Act may require the official to disqualify themselves from making or participating in a governmental decision, or using their official position to influence a governmental decision.
+Questions in this regard may be directed to the city attorney.